GabelHub/FAMoS/README.md

 In order to exclude some parameters from the fitting procedures, their names can be specified in the *do.not.fit* option.
 This allows to test different model restrictions without needing to change either *init.par* or *fit.fn*.
-For example, if we wanted to exlude the parameter *p4* from our analysis, we would specify initially
+For example, if we wanted to exclude the parameter *p4* from our analysis, we would specify initially

 ``` r
 #define initial parameter values